Hyperdimensional Computing aka Vector Symbolic Architectures

 Thanks to associativity and commutativity, we can rewrite this expression as

-Because of the self-canceling property of MAP, this expression can be rewritten as
+Because of the self-canceling property of BSC, this expression can be rewritten as

 To ask 'What is the 'dollar of Mexico'? we multiply this vector by <DOL>, our HD/VSA representation of dollar: